nielswitte/OpenSim-CMS/assets/docs.md/02_API/30_Meetings.md

 ## Get the meeting agenda
 To return only the agenda for a specific meeting, the following API can be used.
 This will return the agenda as a multi dimensional array instead of the flat string in the meeting details response.

+**NOTICE:** You can only retrieve the meeting agenda if you meet at least one of the following requirements.

+ * You have `ALL` permissions
+ * You created the meeting
+ * You are a participant of the meeting

 ```http
 GET /api/meeting/<MEETING-ID>/agenda HTTP/1.1